How to increase C drive space in Windows Server 2016

-Windows Server 2016 provide built-in Disk Cleanup utility to free up disk space.
-By using this tool, you can delete unused file to reclaim disk space, so the free space in C drive will be increased.
-This is especially useful for the server that never did this.
-To free up space, I always suggest Windows Cleanup, because it is safe and able to clean many types of unused files.
-There is potential risk of losing data if use 3rd-party software or deleting manually.
-If you delete the files that you are not familiar with, it may system corruption.
+Windows Server 2016 has built-in Disk Cleanup utility to help free up disk space.
+By using this tool, you can delete unnecessary and junk files to reclaim disk space, so the free space in C drive will be increased.
+This is especially useful to the server that never did this.
+To free up space, I always suggest Windows Cleanup, because it is safe and able to clean many types of junk files.
+If you are not familiar with Windows associated files, do not delete files manually.

-- In next window, select the files you want to clean.
+- In next window, select the files that you want to remove.

 - Confirm the deleting operation.

-Windows Server 2016 built-in Disk Management (DM) has the ability to shrink and extend volume.
-However, it is limited, only when there is adjacent Unallocated space at right side of C drive, you can expand C drive.
-Otherwise, jump to the next paragraph.
+Windows Server 2016 built-in Disk Management tool has the ability to shrink and extend volume.
+However, it only works by deleting the contiguous D drive to get adjacent Unallocated space.
+It cannot extend a volume by shrinking another one.
+If you don’t want to delete any partition, jump to the next section.

-- Right click Windows on bottom left to open Disk Management.
+- Press Windows + X keys to open Disk Management.

 - Click Next to continue the Extend Volume Wizard.

 - Select the available Unallocated space and click Next.